AdrianSofariu/AstroCatalogue/README.md

 Enhance the collection by adding your stunning shots to a specific celestial subject.

 ### 🔭 Scientific Information
-Each subject comes with detailed **astronomical data**: planets, stars, constellations, and more!
+Each subject comes with brief **astronomical data**: planets, stars, constellations, and more!

 ### ⭐ Photo Ratings
 Rate photos and appreciate breathtaking astrophotography from fellow stargazers.